Twook21/config/README.md

 ## 💫 Let's Connect!

-I'm an aspiring expert software engineer seeking opportunities to grow and contribute to innovative projects. [cite_start]I'm always enthusiastic about learning new technologies and frameworks, and I thrive in collaborative environments with a strong team-oriented mindset.
+I'm an aspiring expert software engineer seeking opportunities to grow and contribute to innovative projects.
+I'm always enthusiastic about learning new technologies and frameworks, and I thrive in collaborative environments with a strong team-oriented mindset.

 <p align="left">
   <a href="https://linkedin.com/in/akmal-bintang-budiawan-910916280" target="_blank">